loda-lang/loda-programs/programs/oeis/list2.md

 * [A279319](http://oeis.org/A279319) ([L16 program](279/A279319.asm)): Period 16 zigzag sequence: repeat [0,1,2,3,4,5,6,7,8,7,6,5,4,3,2,1].
 * [A279321](http://oeis.org/A279321) ([L14 program](279/A279321.asm)): Period 7: repeat [1, 3, 5, 7, 5, 3, 1].
 * [A279322](http://oeis.org/A279322) ([L87 program](279/A279322.asm)): Number of n X 1 0..2 arrays with no element equal to a strict majority of its king-move neighbors, with the exception of exactly one element, and with new values introduced in order 0 sequentially upwards.
+* [A279340](http://oeis.org/A279340) ([L24 program](279/A279340.asm)): First differences of A055938.
 * [A279437](http://oeis.org/A279437) ([L15 program](279/A279437.asm)): Number of ways to place 3 points on an n X n square grid so that no more than 2 points are on a vertical or horizontal straight line.
 * [A279521](http://oeis.org/A279521) ([L09 program](279/A279521.asm)): Maximum numbers of single-direction edges in leveled binary trees with n nodes.
 * [A279539](http://oeis.org/A279539) ([L46 program](279/A279539.asm)): Sum of ceilings of natural logs of first n integers.
 * [A279561](http://oeis.org/A279561) ([L18 program](279/A279561.asm)): Number of length n inversion sequences avoiding the patterns 101, 102, 201, and 210.
 * [A279620](http://oeis.org/A279620) ([L04 program](279/A279620.asm)): Limit of the sequence of words defined by w(1) = 1, w(2) = 1221, and w(n) = w(n-1) 2 w(n-2) 2 w(n-1) for n >= 2.
 Also the fixed point of the map 1 -> 122, 2 -> 12.
 * [A279704](http://oeis.org/A279704) ([L09 program](279/A279704.asm)): Number of n X 3 0..1 arrays with no element equal to a strict majority of its horizontal and antidiagonal neighbors and with new values introduced in order 0 sequentially upwards.
+* [A279735](http://oeis.org/A279735) ([L24 program](279/A279735.asm)): Number of n X 2 0..1 arrays with no element equal to a strict majority of its horizontal and antidiagonal neighbors, with the exception of exactly one element, and with new values introduced in order 0 sequentially upwards.
 * [A279758](http://oeis.org/A279758) ([L07 program](279/A279758.asm)): Expansion of Product_{k>=1} 1/(1 - x^(k*(5*k^2-5*k+2)/2)).
 * [A279766](http://oeis.org/A279766) ([L18 program](279/A279766.asm)): Number of odd digits in the decimal expansions of integers 1 to n.
 * [A279816](http://oeis.org/A279816) ([L11 program](279/A279816.asm)): Digital roots of tetrahedral numbers (A000292).